-Options for getting more water around or through the Murray River Barmah Choke are now on the table.By Geoff Adams
+Options for getting more water around or through the Murray River Barmah Choke are now on the table.GEOFF ADAMS January 15, 2013 4:07am

 A new report on the Barmah choke in Murray River has suggested options to reduce unseasonal flooding of the Barmah-Millewa forest.